microsoft/fluentui/packages/office-ui-fabric-react/src/components/SwatchColorPicker/docs/SwatchColorPickerOverview.md

-A SwatchColorPicker displays color options as a grid.
-It can be shown by itself, with a header and dividers, or as a button that expands to show the SwatchColorPicker.
+A swatch color picker (code name: SwatchColorPicker) displays color options as a grid.
+It can be shown by itself, with a header and dividers, or as a button that expands to show the swatch color picker.